ArrakisFinance/v2-periphery/README.md

     )
 ```

-- if AddLiquidityData.gaugeAddress is filled, this function will stake LP tokens in the gauge after deposit.
+- if AddLiquidityData.gauge is filled, this function will stake LP tokens in the gauge after deposit.
 - if AddLiquidityData.useETH is true, this function will send unused ETH back to the user.

 ### Updates for additional security on swaps: